ab604/academic-website-2021/content/authors/admin/_index.md

 ---

 I am a research scientist at the
 [University of Southampton](https://www.soton.ac.uk).
-An engineer by training, I now work primarily as an informatician.
+An engineer now working primarily as an informatician.
 My research subject is antigen processing and presentation by major histocompatibility molecules.

-My current project aims to [improve immunotherapy treatment for cancer patients](https://www.cancerresearchuk.org/funding-for-researchers/accelerator-award/portfolio-funded-projects-outputs).
-Other projects include influenza, COVID19, skin sensitization to chemical allergens, asthma, and contagious cancer in the Tasmanian Devil.
+My principal project aims to [improve immunotherapy treatment for cancer patients](https://www.cancerresearchuk.org/funding-for-researchers/accelerator-award/portfolio-funded-projects-outputs).
+Other projects include research into influenza, COVID19, skin sensitization to chemical allergens, asthma and contagious cancer in the Tasmanian Devil.
 I am also a [Data and Software Carpentry](https://carpentries.org/) instructor.